damianszn/OlaFresco-Project/README.md

 # OlaFresco-Project

-Welcome on the GitHub of the OlaFresco projet. *We*'re developping a website for the company OlaFreco.
+Welcome on the GitHub of the OlaFresco projet. *We*'re developping a website for the company OlaFresco.

 ### We